 Apple and Pear Compote in White Wine

 Peeling the skin off them, I found that they were still good inside and perfectly ripened.
 I then decided to cook apples and pears with sugar, lemon juice and leftover white wine, making fruit compote.
-This is a great solution for using up leftover fruit and is also versatile.
-I serve them with yoghurt or vanilla ice cream, and I am going to bake a cake using them tomorrow.
+This is a great solution for using up leftover fruit and wine and is also versatile.
+I serve them with yoghurt or vanilla ice cream.

 - 3 apples